 E stands for the events leading up to this emergency.

 A complete but rapid physical exam is then performed to look for and begin to treat additional causes of the illness or injury.
+See p 61 of the 2016 Pediatric Advanced Life Support Provider Manual For the Focused Physical Examination.

 This completes the secondary assessment.